michaellenaghan/libhttp/doc/UserManual.md

     libhttp -A <htpasswd_file> <realm> <user> <passwd>

-Unlike other web servers, LibHTTP does not require CGI scripts to be located in a special directory.
-CGI scripts can be anywhere.
-CGI (and SSI) files are recognized by the file name pattern.
 LibHTTP uses shell-like glob patterns.
 Pattern match starts at the beginning of the string, so essentially patterns are prefix patterns.
-Syntax is as follows:
+Syntax is as
+follows:

      **      Matches everything
      *       Matches everything but slash character, '/'